Art is a hammer

 This is my first draft, which of course, just proves I do not make friends easily.

 Good day all.
 My name is [xxx], and briefly, I like sarcasm, crosswords, dark beer, and watching my 1-year-old fall down.
 I have an addiction to adjectives, and tend to ramble (my alter-ego is a cruel editor).
-I'm from everywhere, and may have magical powers.
+I'm from everywhere, and may have magical powers.yeah. that's me.

 I am trepidatious about taking a literature class, being the first to admit that while I love to read, and write, I am adverse to over-analysing.
 Yet I thrill to the challenge of different perspectives, applying cultural mores to fiction, and the opportunity to share.